-Investigate permanent distance markers for 1k and 5k routes Summer 2020 possible external funding Markers installed and usage monitored BPME/LL Progress: LL continue to use the park for events.
-Re Progress: LL continue to use the park for events.
-Regular orienteering and cross country events with the varied nature of the park
+Investigate permanent distance markers for 1k and 5k routes Summer 2020 possible external funding Markers installed and usage monitored BPME/LL Progress: LL continue to us se the park for events.
+Regu lar orienteering and cross cou intry events with the varied nature of the park making it a very popular venue.

-Progress: LL continue to use the park for events.
-Regular orienteering and cross country events with the varied nature of the park making it a very popular venue.
 Quality Coffee van has agreement to use the park at weekends.
 This has proved popular and an income stream for the Council.
 Toilets at far end of park in leisure centre promoted as a public facility.
+No further progress on markers for 1k and 5k rates.
+These events did not take place in 2020 and 2021 due to COVID-19.